QuentinRa/blog.quentinra.dev/info/assembly/syntax/constants.md

 <hr class="sr">

-## Example : from constant to decimal
+## Example: from constant to decimal

 Taking an example, we would have